gkjohnson/three-gpu-pathtracer/README.md

 	// The number of ray bounces to test.
 Higher is better quality but slower performance. bounces = 3 : Number,

+	// The physical camera parameters to use physicalCamera : PhysicalCameraUniform,

 	// Geometry and BVH information,
 	bvh: MeshBVHUniformStruct,
 	normalAttribute: FloatVertexAttributeTexture,